Medications, exercise help patient stem the tide on pulmonary arterial hypertension

 “My peers were no longer medical staff; they were patients,” Burant said.

-Burant now understands life on the other side of the curtain, as a patient who received a devastating diagnosis.
-But she also savors, perhaps more than others, the chance to live a full life.
-Ten years ago, she was preparing Kevin to raise Sophie without her.
+Burant now understands life “from both sides now,” as Joni Mitchell put it.
+She was a patient who received a devastating diagnosis.
+But in part because of her disease, she also savors, perhaps more than others, the chance to live a full life.
+A little over a decade ago, she was preparing Kevin to raise Sophie without her.
 Today, she is watching Sophie show sheep and ride horses with 4H.

 “Having a lack of hope is hard,” Burant said.
 “Now I actually feel I can get stronger and better, whereas for a long time, I was just trying not to get worse.”